This post may contain affiliate links. Please read our disclosure policy.

 • Place the potatoes in a strainer and rinse thoroughly with cold water.

-• Place on a clean kitchen towel or paper towels, squeezing out as much liquid as possible over a bowl or the sink.
+• Place shredded potatoes on a clean kitchen towel or paper towels, squeezing out as much liquid as possible over a bowl or the sink.

 • Sprinkle the potatoes with salt and stir.

-• Heat the oil in a large non stick sauté pan over med/high heat and add the potatoes.
+• Heat the oil in a large non stick sauté pan over med/high heat and add the potatoes in an even layer.

 • Let cook in a single layer for 4 minutes without stirring.